Drewskie75/OIBSIP/README.md

 # OIBSIP
- For all the Data-Science Internship tasks
+ For all the Oasis Infobyte Data-Science Internship tasks